What We Do

 We also provide a self-serve CBRS Validation Tool within the mapper for the public and other federal agencies to (in most cases) make a determination as to whether individual properties are located within the CBRS, which is important for the issuance of flood insurance policies, real estate transactions, and federal expenditures within the CBRS.

 Ensuring that CBRS maps are updated, usable, and accurately depict CBRS boundaries are important goals of the Service.
 We are committed to modernizing the CBRS maps using digital technology to improve access to information, increase efficiency for infrastructure project planning, and increase accuracy and timeliness in determining whether individual properties are located with the CBRS.
-As of the end of 2021, we have prepared modernized maps for more than half of the CBRS units, comprising 31 percent of the CBRS.
+As of November 2024, we have prepared and Congress has adopted modernized maps for more than half of the CBRS units, comprising 36 percent of the CBRS acreage.
 These modernized maps will help conserve natural resources and save taxpayer dollars by ensuring that federal funding for development activities is not provided in error within the CBRS.
 This work also allows us to correct any technical mapping errors that may negatively affect property owners and expand the CBRS to include eligible undeveloped land and associated aquatic habitat.

 View official CBRS maps.